 Because President’s Day is now celebrated to honor all presidents, both present and past, you can help teach your kids about this holiday using a collage.
-Print off pictures of all of our presidents and glue them on to a poster board.
+Print off pictures of all of our presidents and glue them onto a poster board.
 Your kids can also cut out pictures from magazines to show what each president is famous for.
 For example, your child might put an ax and a cherry tree next to George Washington, or maybe they’d put a picture of slaves or cotton next to Abraham Lincoln.
-Not only will this activity help your children see the faces of all of our presidents, it will also help them learn more about their accomplishments.
+Not only will this activity help your children see the faces of all of our presidents, but it will also help them learn more about their accomplishments.

 Write a Letter

 In addition to learning about the president’s past, you can help your children learn more about this holiday by teaching them about our current president.
 Sit your children down and write a letter together, addressing it to the current president of the White House.
 Your children will be able to express any questions they might have about the way our country’s government is set up.